 Native Integration vs Webhooks

-For most users with FluentCart on the same site, the native integration is the recommended approach.
+For most users with FluentCart on the same site, the best current recommendation is: native FluentCart integration for access, and Payments on top if you want richer billing functionality inside BRM.

 Best Practices